Hey there, wonderful boys and girls! Gooood morning! It's 8:00 AM, and you know what that means!

 - Children Are Innocent: Despite all the stuff Uramichi tells them, the kids remain regular, pure minded children to the end.
 They do spout off some unusual things sometimes, but ultimately they're alright.
 Uramichi himself values this in the kids, hoping they get to stay as kind and sweet as they are now before the world overtakes them.

-- Cringe Comedy: Uramichi's baldfaced mental issues combined with the cheeriness of the rest of the supposed show can throw readers in for a loop.
+- Cringe Comedy: Uramichi's baldfaced mental issues combined with the cheeriness of the rest of Together with Maman can throw audiences in for a loop.
 This aspect is lessened over the next few volumes in place of a more eccentric work comedy atmosphere.

 - Digital Piracy Is Evil: A special comic has Uramichi rant about people who pirate manga or rip them to host on their own unofficial websites.
 He also uses his puppet to be a strawman for the website hosts, painting them as greedy jerks who skirt around Japanese law to make money off of illegal sharing.